dwhiffing/fury/content/nato/de/army/body.md

 The German Army used 408 of these 8-wheeled amphibious vehicles in their reconnaissance battalions.
-With 8-wheel drive and all wheel steering, being equipped with thermal sites, a 20mm cannon and long range radios, it was ideal for the job it was tasked for.
-It had two driving positions for rapid reverse.
+With 8-wheel drive and all wheel steering, being equipped with thermal sites, a 20mm cannon and long-range radios, it was ideal for the job it was tasked for.
+It had two driving positions, one at each end of the vehicle for rapid reverse.

 [**Marder IFV**](http://www.military-today.com/apc/marder.htm)

 <img src="/assets\images\nato\de\army\image9.jpg" style="width:6.25in;height:3.92708in" />

-Germany was the first NATO country to adopt the IFV (Infantry Fighting Vehicle) concept with the Marder.
-2,133 of these vehicles were used in Panzergrenadiere units.
+Germany was the first NATO country to adopt the IFV (Infantry Fighting Vehicle) concept with the Marder, with 2,133 of these vehicles used in Panzergrenadiere units.
 In addition to the 20mm Cannon and the Milan ATGM (Anti Tank Guided Missile), the soldiers in the passenger compartment can engage targets from inside the vehicle or quickly